dotnet/AspNetCore.Docs/aspnetcore/testing/razor-pages-testing.md

 There's no Arrange step.
 The `GetAsync` method is called on the `HttpClient` to send a GET request to the endpoint.
 The test asserts that the result is a 200-OK status code.

-In a more complicated example, any POST request to the message app must satisfy the antiforgery check that's automatically made by the app's [data protection antiforgery system](xref:security/data-protection/introduction).
+Any POST request to the message app must satisfy the antiforgery check that's automatically made by the app's [data protection antiforgery system](xref:security/data-protection/introduction).
 In order to arrange for a test's POST request, the test app must:

 1. Make a request for the page.
 1. Parse the antiforgery cookie and request validation token from the response.